SheepTester/web-server/docs/assassin-docs.md

 { code : String }
 ```

 The `code` is the target's kill code.
-Not case sensitive.
+Not case sensitive, and all whitespace is removed.

 ## POST `shuffle?game[GAME]`